AnalyticJosh/ChatGPT-Reviews-Analysis/README.md

 The key objectives of this problem are:

-Sentiment Analysis: Identify the overall sentiment distribution among users and determine what aspects of ChatGPT they like or dislike the most.
+Sentiment Analysis: Identify the overall sentiment distribution among users and determine what aspects of ChatGPT they like or dislike the most.<br>
-Time-Series Analysis: Analyze how user sentiment has evolved over time.
+Time-Series Analysis: Analyze how user sentiment has evolved over time.<br>
-Net Promoter Score (NPS) Analysis: Calculate and visualize the NPS over time to assess user loyalty and willingness to recommend ChatGPT.
+Net Promoter Score (NPS) Analysis: Calculate and visualize the NPS over time to assess user loyalty and willingness to recommend ChatGPT.<br>
 Issue Identification: Identify the most common problems users face, particularly those that lead to negative reviews.